hou-yz/pytorch-pruning-2step/README.md

 python main.py --prune          # prune the whole model
 ```

-once you finished step-1, you can the prune each layer (step-2) individually for minimum bandwidth requirement with
+once you finished step-1, you can then prune each layer (step-2) individually for minimum bandwidth requirement with
 ``` lua
 python main.py --prune_layer    # prune layers and save models separately
 ```

+### chart drawing:

-### for excel chart drawing ang logging, try
+for logging and excel chart drawing, try
 ```lua
 python maim.py --test_pruned    # test the pruned model and save *.json logs python draw_chart.py